Kingabar/resume/README.md

   - Showcasing Skills and Experience:  The primary goal is to present Kinga's skills, experience, and certifications in a clear and compelling manner to potential employers, clients, or collaborators.
   -	Personal Branding: Establishing a personal brand is essential.
 The website aims to reflect Kinga's unique identity, values, and approach to software development, creating a memorable impression among visitors.

----

 ## 2. Users Experience (UX)
-- 2.1 Users stories
+  2.1 Users stories

-+  First Time Visitor Goals:
+  First Time Visitor Goals:

  -	As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
  -	As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
  - As a returning visitor, I want to find a clear and accessible way to get in touch with you, either through a contact form or provided contact details, so that I can ask additional questions or discuss potential collaborations.

-+ Returning Visitor
+ Returning Visitor Goals:

  -	As a returning visitor, I want to see clearly the job history and certification.
  - As a returning visitor, I'm interested in discovering community links or any professional affiliations you have, allowing me to learn more about your involvement in the industry and your network.

----

 ## 3. Features